10 reasons why your child should study in the UKby Judith Charlton

 Many UK universities also have generous scholarship schemes, grants and bursaries for international students.

-Depending on where in the UK your son or daughter wants to study, the cost of living can be competitive, too.
-Expect to pay more in London and the South, with cheaper living costs in the North of the UK – in fact, Newcastle is ranked in the top ten most affordable cities in the UK by QS Best Student Cities 2022.
+Depending on where in the UK your child wants to study, the cost of living can be competitive, too.
+Expect to pay more in London and the South, with cheaper living costs in the North of the UK – in fact, Newcastle is ranked in the top ten most affordable cities in the UK by QS Best Student Cities 2023.

 Find out about fees and funding at Newcastle here, as well as our financial support for international students, including scholarships and family discounts.